AdhamLahlouh03/-data-structures-week-implementation/README.md

 - ✅ Stack (using Array)
 - ✅ Stack (using Linked List)

-Each structure is implemented manually without STL, demonstrating understanding of memory management, dynamic resizing, and pointer manipulation.
+Each structure is implemented manually without using STL, with emphasis on understanding of dynamic memory allocation, pointer manipulation, and algorithmic behavior.

 ---